 d: Break in the sequence.
 A break in the sequence is characterized by a total departure from the sequence to be flown.
 For instance, a pilot that becomes disoriented; aborts the maneuver and circles around a couple times before resuming the sequence again.

 Another example might be a pilot that aborts a maneuver thinking that the aircraft has equipment problems, makes a couple of fly-bys in order to confirm that everything is operating normal, and then decides to resume the sequence.
 A deadstick, or a landing during the sequence shall not be considered as a break and all remaining maneuvers that were not flown will be zeroed.

-When a Break in Sequence occurs, the figure in progress (at the time of the break) should be zeroed and a break penalty will be assessed against the competitor's raw score prior to normalizing.
-Situations may occur where a pilot performs an incorrect maneuver, resulting in a zero, exits that maneuver improperly, and then performs a break in sequence.
-In this instance, the pilot receives a zero for the first failed maneuver, and a zero for the next maneuver in which the Break in Sequence occurred.
-(Fig. 10)
+When a Sequence Interruption occurs, the figure causing the interruption shall be zeroed and a break penalty will be assessed against the competitor's raw score prior to normalizing.
+Situations may occur where a pilot performs an incorrect maneuver, resulting in a zero, exits that maneuver improperly, and then performs a Break in

+Sequence.
+In this instance, the pilot receives a zero for the first failed maneuver, a break penalty, and a zero for the next maneuver as the penalty for preforming a Break in Sequence (Figure 10).7.
+Basic Components of Aerobatics.

-Resumption of scored flight: The pilot or the caller should verbally indicate to the judges his intention to resume the sequence.
-He should then first establish a wing-level horizontal line, call the restart of the sequence to get the judges' attention, perform the last flown maneuver that is to be zeroed, and continue the sequence from there on.
+Resumption of scored flight: The pilot or the caller shall verbally indicate to the judges his intention to resume the sequence.
+He shall then first establish a wing-level horizontal line, call the restart of the sequence to get the judges' attention, perform the last flown maneuver that is to be zeroed, and continue the sequence from there on.
 Normal judging will resume after the completion of the zeroed maneuver.